Steampunk Lamp #1

 For items I couldn't find on ebay I searched the rest of the web for ideas.
 To the left is my final creation sitting atop the dry sink we have that hides all of our network paraphernalia such as the cable modem, Wi-Fi Router, network storage and printer paper.

 The art of making a Steampunk style lamp is quite simple.
 Think Victorian Industrial Lighting.
 The first thing I noticed about old pressure gauges is that some have very plain pointers while others had very ornate ones.
 The arrow on the end of the pointer could be just a point or it could have some flourish to it, like the head of an actual arrow.
 The designs of the tail were ever more extreme.
 The older the gauge, the more fancy the pointers seemed.
-"They don't make them like the used to" is all I could think.
+The old saying "They don't make them like the used to" came to mind.

 I placed bids on several and won an auction for an old pressure gauge made by the "Nash Engineering Company" It was about 5 inches across and the point had a circle incorporated into it.
 The tail was a crescent moon.
 Very cool looking.
 What was even neater was the water stain across the front.
 The brass bezel was worn and pitted, but that just added to the look and feel I was going for.